 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of auto-parts expert Pep Boys (NYS: PBY) were crashing today, falling as much as 25% in intraday trading after the proposed privatization of the company fell apart.
+What: Shares of auto aftermarket parts specialist Pep Boys (NYS: PBY) were screeching off the road today, losing as much as 25% in intraday trading after the company ran into all sorts of headaches.

 Want to keep up to date on Pep Boys?Add it to your watchlist.